MuggleNet: Relationship with the franchise

-MuggleNet once benefitted from friendly relations with J. K. Rowling, the author of the Harry Potter books, and the producers of the films.
+MuggleNet once benefitted from friendly relations with J.K.
+Rowling, the author of the Harry Potter books, and the producers of the films.
 She has praised MuggleNet on her website and awarded it her Fan Site Award.
-Rowling has also recounted on her website that she visited the site and sometimes read comments left by visitors, although she never commented herself.
-The author also stated that she visited the site's chat room and was snubbed when she anonymously joined a conversation about Harry Potter theories.
+Rowling has recounted on her website that she visited the site and sometimes read comments left by visitors, although she never commented herself.
+The author stated in a 2004 post on her website that she visited the site's chat room and was snubbed when she anonymously joined a conversation about Harry Potter theories.

 In July 2005, Rowling invited Spartz and Melissa Anelli, of the Leaky Cauldron, to Edinburgh, Scotland, for an interview at her home on the release of Harry Potter and the Half-Blood Prince.
-J. K. Rowling mentioned MuggleNet through the interactive Harry Potter website Pottermore in September 2013, saying how proud she was to own the key to La Porte, Indiana, hometown of MuggleNet founder Emerson Spartz.
+J.K.
+Rowling mentioned MuggleNet through the interactive Harry Potter website Pottermore in September 2013, saying how proud she was to own the key to La Porte, Indiana, hometown of MuggleNet founder Emerson Spartz.

 Warner Bros., the producers of the Harry Potter movies, regularly sent MuggleNet stills taken from the upcoming movies before they were released.
 The studio also provided MuggleNet staff with advance views of the new official website designs, as well as included staff in a video conference to discuss the Harry Potter theme park at Universal Orlando Resort.
-Universal has extended invitations to MuggleNet to attend the opening of the Wizarding World of Harry Potter at Universal Studios Hollywood in addition to the opening of Diagon Alley and Hagrid’s Magical Creatures Motorbike Adventure at Universal Orlando Resort.
+Universal has extended invitations to MuggleNet to attend the opening of the Wizarding World of Harry Potter at Universal Studios Hollywood in addition to the opening of Diagon Alley and Hagrid's Magical Creatures Motorbike Adventure at Universal Orlando Resort.

 In July 2020, MuggleNet, together with the Leaky Cauldron, took several steps to distance themselves from Rowling due to comments she made the previous month that they perceived as transphobic.
 In a joint statement, the sites wrote that her views were "out of step with the message of acceptance and empowerment we find in her books and celebrated by the Harry Potter community".
 They announced that they would no longer use photos of the author, link to her website, or write about achievements unrelated to the Potterverse.
-Although in January 2021, MuggleNet promised to no longer provide news coverage of J. K. Rowling's works set outside of the wizarding world, they kept publishing articles related to J. K. Rowling's books as Robert Galbraith.
+In January 2021, MuggleNet promised to no longer provide news coverage of J.K.
+Rowling's works set outside of the wizarding world.
+The next month, that policy was updated to state that MuggleNet would no longer provide editorial coverage of J.K.
+Rowling's works set outside of the wizarding world "unless related to works set within the wizarding world."